Generate a diagnostic file

 For most errors, the diag command tries to guess at the original problem, but it also writes out a text file for use in triaging the diag collection process.
 You should create a support case and attach any files to the case.

 Have questions?
-Visit Splunk Answers and see what questions and answers the Splunk community has about diags.
+Visit the Splunk Community to search for questions and answers about diags.

-Watch a video on using the diag and anonymize CLI commands by a Splunk Support engineer:
+Watch a video on using the diag and anonymize CLI commands on the Splunk website: Splunk Support: How To Make A Diag.

 How to file a great Support case